 3. What are the business results for greater efficiency and cost savings?

-When the contract review process is more efficient, the general counsel is no longer viewed as the bottleneck of the contract negotiation process.
+When the legal contract review process is more efficient, the general counsel is no longer viewed as the bottleneck of the contract negotiation process.

 Most people in the legal industry already recognize that AI is here.
 According to ILTA’s December Artificial Intelligence & Machine Learning Survey, almost two-thirds of respondents said AI-powered software is already creating fundamental change in the legal industry or will do so in the next 1 to 3 years.

-According to survey respondents, contract review work is ripe for this type of technology and contract analysis is the area of legal business uses where AI-powered tools will obtain acceptable maturity first.
+According to survey respondents, legal contract review work is ripe for this type of technology and contract analysis is the area of legal business uses where AI-powered tools will obtain acceptable maturity first.
 This is followed by eDiscovery and investigation analysis and legal research.

 AI-assisted contract review can offer proven advantages to you, your team, and your clients.
 And if you aren’t already exploring this technology, your competitors are.